How can one participate in paid online research studies and get paid for your brain, your health, and your opinions?

 No need to be a student at Columbia Business School, but you need to register in the CDS Virtual Lab Online Panel.

 There are in-person and paid online research studies available at MIT.

-As long as you’re eligible, you can get paid for research studies online here.
+As long as you’re a current Smith student (and eligible for certain studies), you can get paid for research studies online here.